What is the Hertfordshire Branch of the Embroiderers’ Guild?

 Prices correct for Sep 2017

 At time of writing the Guild and Branch membership fee is under review.
 It is usually around £30 per year, and includes national and branch fees.
+Branch membership runs from September for one year.
+Also, you can usually pay your National Guild membership online through the Embroiderers’ Guild site.

 Are there any activities for young people?